Be ready for a rewarding career in conservation enforcement.

 Academic Requirements

-Students who have completed a Natural Resource Compliance Diploma from Lethbridge Polytechnic will be accepted directly into the Conservation Enforcement - Bachelor of Applied Science.
+Students who have completed a Natural Resource Compliance diploma from Lethbridge Polytechnic will be accepted directly into the Conservation Enforcement - Bachelor of Applied Science program.
 A minimum GPA of 2.00 or equivalent is required for admission.

-Transfer students are required to have a diploma in natural resource management or equivalent, or a related bachelor’s degree in an area such as resource management, biology, environmental studies or a similar area of study.
-Transfer students with related credentials will be accepted into the program after being assessed on an individual basis to determine whether they are required to take bridging courses to meet degree outcomes.
+Transfer students are required to have a diploma in natural resource management or equivalent, with additional law enforcement education.
+Transfer students with related credentials will be accepted into the program after being assessed on an individual basis to determine whether they are eligible.
 A minimum GPA of 2.00 or equivalent is required for admission.

 Non-Academic Requirements